stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 By default, passwords must be of mixed case, include at least one number, and be between 8 and 100 characters in length.

-More information about configuring a cloud directory's password restrictions can be found in the [Stormpath Admin Console product guide](http://stormpath.com/docs/console/product-guide#!CreateDir).

 {% docs note %}
+It is not currently possible to configure a Directory's account password policy via the REST API.
+You must use the [Stormpath Admin Console](https://api.stormpath.com) (Directories --> &lt;choose your directory&gt; --> Details tab).
+{% enddocs %}

+{% docs note %}
 Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
 They are not currently configurable via the REST API.

-Also, the Stormpath Administrator directory's automated workflows cannot be altered.
+Additionally, the `Stormpath Administrator` directory's automated workflows cannot be altered.
 {% enddocs %}

 <a class="anchor" name="directories-reg"></a>